 A vigorous defense of a least-cost formulation system will rely on the science behind the assumptions and algorithms being used in the program.
-For example, if your company’s dairy formulation tool assumes a higher amount of methionine in soybean meal than do competitors’ systems, that distinction must be based on sound science.
+To use a crude example, if your company’s dairy formulation tool assumes a higher amount of methionine in soybean meal than do competitors’ systems, that distinction must be based on sound science.
 Otherwise, the system will tend to underfeed methionine and the nutrition the animals receive will be less than optimal.

-Almost as important for product liability purposes is the need to document that sound science.
-You should be able to provide your counsel the documentation that will permit them to explain how the best available research supports the assumptions made in the program.
+Almost as important as sound science for product liability purposes is the need to document that sound science.
+You should be able to provide your counsel the documentation that will permit counsel to explain how the best available research supports the assumptions made in the program.
 While this science may not be enough by itself to win your case, without it your company is likely to lose.

 Study and track performance

 If your company’s formulation system works to provide good feed to your customers at a good price, jurors might expect your company to have evidence supporting that assertion.
-Such evidence might include, for example, a study comparing performance and price of a least-cost system with a system in which decisions are made without regard to price.
-Such evidence might also include “testimonials” from satisfied customers.
-Happy customers can create powerful evidence that your system works and may lead an objective observer to conclude that a customer allegedly experiencing poor results may be making excuses.
+Such evidence might include, for example, a study comparing performance and price of a least cost system with a system in which decisions are made without regard to price.
+Such evidence might also include “testimonials” from satisfied customers who are willing to praise your company’s system and credit it for positive results achieved on their farms.
+Happy customers can create powerful evidence that your system works and may lead an objective observer to conclude that a customer allegedly experiencing poor results may be merely making excuses.